Rdemora2/Rdemora2/README.md

 Currently im a fullstack dev intern at Buser Brasil.

-I'm studying for a bachelor's degree in computer science.
+I'm a college student in systems analysis and development

 Here you will find projects that i develop during my studies.